-A department is the main administrative academic unit which focuses on a specific discipline and grants a single degree.
+The main administrative unit of the university is the department, which focuses on a specific discipline and grants a single degree.
 Departments corresponding to related disciplines form a School.
 In the National and Kapodistrian University of Athens, the Department of French Language and Literature and the Departments of English Language and Literature, of German Language and Literature, of Theatre Studies, of Spanish Language and Literature, of History and Archaeology, of Italian Language and Literature, of Music Studies, of Russian Language and Literature and Slavic Studies, of Philology, of Philosophy, and the new departments of Secondary Education and of Psychology constitute the School of Philosophy, headed by the Dean.